 See: Button group, Date-picker, Dropdown list, Numeric text field, Slider, Text area, Text field, Time picker, Toggle button.

-See: HTML panel, People matrix, Bar chart, Geo chart, Line chart, Line/Bar chart, Pie chart, Scatter chart, Table, Waterfall chart.
+See: HTML panel, People matrix, Bar chart, Donut chart, Geo chart, Line chart, Line/Bar chart, Pie chart, Scatter chart, Table, Waterfall chart.

 Specifies the number of rows of the output matrix.